 5. The fear never goes away

 A victim can obtain an order of protection to prevent dissemination and can report the crime to law enforcement.
 Victims can also contact websites directly to have nonconsensual pictures and videos taken down.
 Still, victims often carry around the fear of another post or another e-mail going up worrying and waiting for another attack.

-For instance, when Celia decided to enter a beauty competition, her abusive ex-boyfriend decided to post videos of her engaged in sexual acts—ones that were taken without her knowledge or consent—onto pornography websites.
+For instance, when Celia decided to enter a beauty competition, her abusive ex-boyfriend decided to post videos of her engaged in sexual acts—taken without her knowledge or consent—onto pornography websites.
 He said that he did this in order to “make sure she never lived a normal life ever again.”
 It worked.
 Now, Celia is terrified to live her regular life, constantly in fear of what could happen if she upsets her abuser.
 Even though she was able to flee the relationship, her abuser continues to control her life, and will continue to do so until the law is changed to punish him for this horrific abuse.

 If you or anyone you know is a victim of cyber sexual abuse, please reach out to Sanctuary for Families for legal assistance, clinical support, and other resources.

 Lauren Altus is a communications intern at Sanctuary and a recent graduate from Johns Hopkins University.